david4eva/dicee-challenger-game/README.md

 # RollMaster: Dice Challenger

-Welcome to RollMaster: Dice Challenger, an exhilarating dice-based game you can use to settle all disputes by deciding a winner.
+Welcome to Dicee Challenger, an exhilarating dice-based game you can use to settle all disputes by deciding a winner.

 ## Table of Contents
 Introduction